Passive heating – harness the sun

 Passive heating can be incorporated into new homes, renovations or existing homes of all types.
-In some homes, passive heating will maintain stable temperatures year-round without any need for supplementary heating.
-Others may need additional heating in winter - this supplementary heating will be far more effective in a home that uses passive heating principles.
+However, it is much easier and more cost-effective to incorporate at the early design and planning stages of a new build.
+In some homes, passive heating alone will maintain stable temperatures year-round without any need for supplementary heating.
+Others may need additional heating in winter – this supplementary heating will be far more effective in a home that uses passive heating principles.

-As well as benefiting you, passive heating is by far the most environmentally friendly way to heat your home.
+As well as reducing heating costs, passive heating is by far the most environmentally friendly way to heat your home.
 Other forms of heating such as gas and electricity generate greenhouse gases and other harmful emissions when produced by burning fossil fuels.

 Is passive heating right for me?

-Using the sun to heat your home combined with good insulation is suitable for any type of home, on any site, in any location.
-Stand-alone houses, apartments, townhouses and rented homes can all benefit.
+Using the sun to heat your home in combination with good insulation is suitable for any type of home, on any site, in any location, provided it has reasonable access to sunlight.
+Stand-alone houses, apartments and townhouses can all benefit.

 Costs and benefits

-The most important element in capturing the sun's warmth is good design.
+The most important elements in capturing and making the most of the sun's warmth are good insulation and smart design.
 It doesn't have to cost more, for example, to make sure your main windows face the sun or, if your site allows, to use an insulated concrete floor for thermal mass to retain heat instead of a timber one.

-There may be some costs involved in passive heating - for example, for additional insulation or double glazing.
+There may be some costs involved in passive heating – for example, for better insulation (with a higher R value) or thermally broken window frames for double glazing.
 These will pay for themselves over time because less energy will be needed to heat your home resulting in lower power bills.

 In general, if you incorporate passive heating principles in the planning stage, construction costs shouldn't be significantly greater than those for a conventional home.